 PROCESS & IMPACT

-In 2016, we ran a Kickstarter campaign to help fund the construction of a community wet mill in Quindío, Colombia.
+In 2016, Raw Material ran a Kickstarter campaign to help fund the construction of a community wet mill in Quindío, Colombia.
 This project will provide the region's farmers with greater control over their coffee quality, and control over their income through a fixed price payment system.
 Investment in this kind of accessible infrastructure is one of the necessary steps to make good on the promise of development through trade.

 Worldwide, one of the clearest self-identified issues facing producers of coffee is the low and unpredictable price they can sell raw coffee for.
 A lack of control as to what the market price will be once the harvest is complete is disempowering.
 Occasionally the commodity market price falls below the cost of production.
 Across the last five years of coffee farming in Colombia we've seen multiple nationwide riots during seasons where this is the case.